 Have you ever heard of fan fiction?
 Some fourteen-year-old from Iowa wants to hang out with Harry after Hogwarts so they write a story and post it in a forum.

-Good characters are why most people read, I think.
-However, in order to create a character people want to be BFFs with, the characterization is secondary.
+Good, complex characters are why most people read, I think.
+However, in order to create a complex character readers want to be BFFs with, the characterization is secondary.

 Don’t believe me?
 Here’s an oft-repeated explanation of the three-act structure: